 Heart disease is the leading cause of death for both men and women in the United States.
-More than 805,000 Americans have a heart attack each year.
+Approximately 805,000 Americans have a heart attack each year.
 Knowing the signs of trouble and getting emergency medical help immediately can dramatically increase your chances of survival and recovery.

 A heart attack is not always a sudden, deadly event.
 Often it is an evolving process during which a clot forms in an artery of the heart, depriving the heart of blood and oxygen.
 The longer the heart attack process continues, the more permanent damage is done to otherwise healthy heart muscle.

 Lay rescuers can be trained to operate portable, computerized, automated external defibrillators (AEDs) used to apply electric shock to restart a heart that has developed a chaotic rhythm called ventricular fibrillation, the most common cause of sudden cardiac arrest.

 Many people ignore the warning signs of a heart attack or wait until their symptoms become unbearable before seeking medical help.
 Others wait until they are absolutely sure it’s a heart attack because they worry they will look foolish if it is a false alarm.
 These reactions can result in dangerous delays.

 Only skilled medical professionals can determine if someone is having a heart attack.
 Your responsibility is to recognize the warning signs and act quickly.
 If you are having a heart attack, you may be moved from the emergency department to a catheterization lab to receive angioplasty or a stent, or possibly heart bypass surgery.
 In addition, hospitals have lifesaving medications that are designed to stop a heart attack by dissolving the clot and restoring blood flow to the heart, although these medications work best when given within the first one or two hours after the onset of heart attack symptoms, when the damage is still limited.